abuslang/cortex-cloud-license-helper/README.md

 ---

-## Online Estimator Usage

-The estimator provides a user-friendly interface to calculate license needs.

-#### Running Locally
-1. Clone or download this repository.
-2. Open the `index.html` file in a web browser.
-3. Input the quantity for each asset category based on your environment's inventory.
-4. The **Estimated Workloads** total will update in real-time at the bottom of the page.

 ## AWS Asset Inventory Script (`aws_inventory.sh`)

 To automate asset discovery in AWS, a dedicated shell script is provided.
 It queries the AWS API to count resources across all enabled regions.